 When I got a bottle of the new Bailey’s with a hint of Caramel Irish Cream Liqueur, I knew that I wanted to bake something with it even before I tasted it.
 I had two reasons for this.
 First, I don’t often have a full bottle of Bailey’s sitting around, so it seemed to provide ample resources for creativity.
-Second, while I like the taste of Irish cream, I’m not that interested in having more than a few sips at a time.
-The creaminess of the liqueur is just too rich for me on its own, even over ice, in large doses – but that rich and creamy texture, along with Irish cream’s unique flavor, makes it a great choice for baking!
+Second, while I like the taste of Irish cream, I often only have a few sips at a time.
+The liqueur is so rich and creamy that it can be hard to drink in large doses – but that rich and creamy texture, along with Irish cream’s unique flavor, makes it a great choice for baking!

 Bailey’s Cheesecake Bars with Chocolate Crust